Local Development for the consolidation of Peace in Mozambique – DELPAZ: Sofala Sub-programme - EC Funds

 - Enhanced market integration and off-farm economic activities of conflict affected communities.

-The approach for this project is based on a combination of territorial and social targeting, working through local structures to enhance livelihood opportunities with a special focus on women, youth and disadvantaged groups as well as on vulnerable, conflict affected communities.
+The approach for this project is based on a combination of territorial and social targeting, working through local structures to enhance livelihood opportunities with a special focus on women, youth and disadvantaged groups as well as on vulnerable, conflict- affected communities including DDR beneficiaries and their households/families.
 A major part of the project will be implemented via a grant agreement between ADA and the Government of Sofala.
 Through the grant agreement financial resources will be provided for provincial or district budgets to finance public investments and other aligned activities identified through the district planning process.
 Through participation of local communities in planning and decision-making processes it is ensured that local needs, interests and priorities are taken into due account.

 The target districts for DELPAZ Sofala are: Machanga, Chibabava, Gorongosa, Maringue, Chemba and Cheringoma.
-The direct beneficiaries of the programme are the inhabitants (approx. 445.000) of the six target districts, including: communities benefiting from public infrastructure measures; small producers; public and private institutions; farmers' cooperatives and small and medium-sized enterprises benefiting from assistance and facilitation for integration into key value chains and markets; young people receiving grants for training.
+The direct beneficiaries of the programme are approx. 273,050 inhabitants of the six target districts (total population: approx. 445,000), including: communities benefiting from public infrastructure measures; small producers; public and private institutions; farmers' cooperatives and small and medium-sized enterprises benefiting from assistance and facilitation for integration into key value chains and markets; young people receiving grants for training.
 Women, young people and marginalised groups are particularly targeted.
 The entire population of Sofala province (approx. 2,3 million) will indirectly benefit from enhanced security and stability through improvements to local governance and livelihoods.

 - Facilitate community-level participation and accountability, social inclusion, gender equity and peace-building dialogue in district planning and decision-making processes to enhance inclusiveness and accountability of local development plans and investments.